-Last Updated on February 28, 2020 by Rocco Borghese
+Last Updated on February 28, 2020 by Gino Borghese

 Where would we be without lighting?
 It is one of life’s great necessities, but it wasn’t always this way and used to be quite a luxury.
 It all started some 400,000 years BC when humans first discovered we could light fires.
 However it happened, whether by accident or clever observation, most human development has stemmed from that discovery.
 It’s quite a journey from the first flames man ever made to the stunning crystal chandelier designs we see today.